ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 ```

 There are a few useful things to note in the startup messages.
-First, it gives the IP address you will need this to set up
+First, they give the IP address and device name that you will need this to set
-your train controller to communicate with the wireless hub.
+up your train controller to communicate with the wireless hub.
 Second, it
 gives you the port number the TCP traffic is expected on.
 You'll also need
 this to configure your train controller.
 (Port 15731 is the port customarily
 used by Märklin to communicate by TCP with a Gleisbox.)